PelleJuul/plain-music/readme.md

 is a stave containing an arpeggio of a C-Major chord.
 White space is generally between notes are ignored, so writing `{CEG2}` would be just as valid.

-There can be multiple staves in a piece of inline music, for example
+There can be multiple staves in a piece of inline music:

 ```
 { C  E G2}